logofic/chaperone/README.md

 ## Installation

-You will require a installation of [ElasticSearch](http://www.elasticsearch.org/)
+You will require an installation of [ElasticSearch](http://www.elasticsearch.org/)

-To create the required index run `lein run -m chaperone.persistance.install` with the required environment variables.
+If an index does not exist for chaperone, it will be created when the server is started.

 ## Enviornment Variables

- - ELASTICSEARCH_URL - The url of Elastic Search
+ - ELASTICSEARCH_URL - The url of Elastic Search.
+Defaults to ""http://localhost:9200""
  - ELATICSEARCH_INDEX - The name of the index to use for Chaperone.
+Defaults to "chaperone"
  - WEB_SERVER_PORT - The port of the web server to run on.
 Defaults to 8080.

 ## Usage